vibbits/training-material/topics/data-management-plans/tutorials/0-Introduction/tutorial.md

 If you anonymise your data, presuming the data is of limited sensitivity and you are very sure the data cannot lead back to the persons involved, you can share your data openly.

-The FAIR Guiding Principles were put together and published in Scientific Data (Mark D. Wilkinson et al., “The FAIR Guiding Principles for Scientific Data Management and Stewardship,” Scientific Data 3 (March 15, 2016): 160018.).
+The FAIR Guiding Principles were put together and published in Scientific Data (Mark D. Wilkinson et al., 'The FAIR Guiding Principles for Scientific Data Management and Stewardship,' Scientific Data 3 (March 15, 2016): 160018.).

 <iframe src="https://elearning.bits.vib.be/wp-admin/admin-ajax.php?action=h5p_embed&id=33" width="958" height="397" frameborder="0" allowfullscreen="allowfullscreen"></iframe><script src="https://elearning.bits.vib.be/wp-content/plugins/h5p/h5p-php-library/js/h5p-resizer.js" charset="UTF-8"></script>